+In Section~\ref{tt_sample_appendix}, we explain how to sample efficiently from a TT distribution and propose a sampling procedure to allow \emph{prioritized sampling}.
+In our applications, we do not necessarily want to sample from the whole distribution, but instead focus on obtaining samples from the high-density regions (e.g., when we only want to find the modes of the distribution) using \emph{prioritized sampling}.
+This is described in the Algorithm~\ref{alg:tt_cd} in the Appendix.

-As described in Section~\ref{tt_sample_appendix}, it is possible to sample efficiently from a TT distribution.
-The sampling procedure consists of a repeated sampling of each dimension separately from a multinomial distribution, as described in Algorithm~\ref{alg:tt_cd}.
-Furthermore, a sampling parameter $\alpha \in (0,1)$ can be chosen to the adjust the sampling priority (see Section~\ref{prioritized_sampling}).
+The sampling procedure consists of repeated sampling of each dimension separately from a multinomial distribution.
+We provide a sampling parameter $\alpha \in (0,1)$ that can be chosen to adjust the sampling priority.
 When $\alpha=0$, the samples will be generated from the whole distribution (i.e., exact sampling), including from the low-density region (albeit with a lower probability).
 Higher $\alpha$ will focus the sampling around the area with higher density.
 This is ideal for robotics applications, as some applications require a very good initial solution for fast optimization (in that case, $\alpha$ is set near to one to obtain the best possible solution) while some others prefer the diversity of the solutions (by setting a small $\alpha$).
 As the sampling procedures can be done in parallel, we can generate many samples and select the best few samples according to their cost function values as the solution candidates $\hat{\bm{x}}_2^*$.